heap-data-structure/fibonacci-heap/doc/manual/theory.md

 nodes.

 The number of root nodes may grow arbitrarily large through INSERT, MERGE, and DECREASE-KEY operations.
-This will increase the real cost of the next DELETE-MIN operation but also the potential of the heap.
+This will increase the actual cost of the next DELETE-MIN operation but also the potential of the heap.
 The DELETE-MIN operation will therefore include a restructuring procedure leveraging this high potential to amortize its high